 - The habit of apologizing in Japanese society

-Table of Content
+Table of Contents

-「姻戚」- Inseki may be Relatives by Marriage
+「姻戚」- Inseki can mean Relatives by Marriage

 This word Inseki is formed by the kanji [姻] (いん), which means “marriage” or “union”, and [戚] (せき), which means “kinship” or “relatives”.

-「隕石」- Inseki can be Meteorite
+「隕石」- Inseki can mean Meteorite

-「引責」- Inseki is Taking Responsibility
+「引責」- Inseki means Taking Responsibility

-We also recommend reading: Domo Arigato – 72 Ways to Say Thank You in Japanese
+We also recommend reading: Domo Arigato – 72 ways to say thank you in Japanese